yannbertrand/apple-watch-workouts-year-review/readme.md

 ### Why is my preferred activity not displayed?

-Because I didn't take time to find them automatically (cycling, walking, swimming, strength training, running and volleyball are hardcoded).
+Because I didn't take time to find them automatically (cycling, walking, running, swimming, strengh training and volleyball are hardcoded).
 Contributions are welcome!

 ### How do I update my data?